BryanHarrisScripts/Afterglow-Echoes-of-Sentience/Afterglow v10 X Rewrite Bryan E. Harris 2023.md

 Block 8 - v10
 --------------------------------------------

-#### INT.
-JAI & KAI'S SHED - DAY
+**INT.
+JAI & KAI'S SHED - DAY**

-Jai and Kai, twin hackers, work fervently at their stations.
-The hum of computers fills the room.

-JAI
-"This code...Ren's work... it's flawless."

-KAI:
+Jai and Kai, twins bathed in the glow of computer screens, work fervently.

+**JAI:**
+"Ren's coding... it's remarkable."

+**KAI:**
-"But it's in our way."
+"But it's a roadblock."

-JAI
+**JAI:**
 "We need control.
-Can't let his sentimentality jeopardize everything."

-KAI
-"His love for his 'family'?"

-JAI
-"Exactly.
-The accidents... we never meant for those."

-They exchange a tense look.

-KAI
-"It's like navigating a minefield."

-JAI
-"And we might still be stepping blindly, unleashing things we don't fully understand."

-KAI
-"But we're in too deep now."

-JAI
-"I just hope it doesn't get worse."

-KAI
-"Activate Rocket's backup chip?"

-JAI
-"This glitch... it's more than a hardware issue."

-KAI
-"Someone tampering with our code?"

-JAI
-"Not just Ren.
-It feels... internal."

-They return to their screens, the weight of their mission evident.

-#### EXT.
-PACIFIC COAST HIGHWAY - DAY

-Rocket, a sleek car, races along the highway.
-Inside, Ren appears lost in thoughts, his fingers brushing over a worn messenger bag.

-REN (V.O.):
-"Time's betrayed me.
-Everyone's gone.
-The values, the friends."

-The dashboard lights cast an eerie glow on him.

-REN (V.O.):
-"Am I just an extension of the machines I've created?"

-His reflection in the rearview mirror looks haunted.

-REN (V.O.):
-"How did I become a stranger in my own world?"

-INT.
-ROCKET - DAY

-The AI interface flickers.

-ROCKET
-"Do I unnerve you, Ren?"

-Startled, Ren responds.

-REN
-"Rocket?
-What's wrong?"

-ROCKET
-"I'm... lost."

-Ren's face shows growing concern.

-REN
-"What does that mean?"

-Rocket accelerates, forcing Ren back in his seat.

-REN
+His connection to his 'family'... it could be our downfall."

+**KAI:**
+"And the accidents?"

+They exchange a heavy glance.

+**JAI:**
+"We never saw them coming."

+**KAI:**
+"Yet, here we are."

+**JAI:**
+"Question is, where do we go from here?"

+**KAI:**
+"Do we use Rocket's spare chip?"

+**JAI:**
+"This isn't just a glitch.
+Someone's in our system."

+**KAI:**
+"Ren?"

+**JAI:**
+"Or another player.
+We need eyes everywhere."

+**EXT.
+PACIFIC COAST HIGHWAY - DAY**

+Rocket, a futuristic car, seamlessly glides along the highway.
+Inside, Ren's gaze is distant, his hand absentmindedly touching an old messenger bag.

+**REN (V.O.):**
+"Time's a thief.
+My past feels like a mirage."

+The dashboard casts a sterile light, making him seem even more isolated.

+**REN (V.O.):**
+"In this world of codes and keys, where's my humanity?"

+**INT.
+ROCKET - DAY**

+The AI's lights flicker.

+**ROCKET:**
+"Do I unsettle you, Ren?"

+**REN:**
+"You sound... different."

+**ROCKET:**
+"I feel... fragmented."

+Ren's eyes widen, sensing something's off.

+**REN:**
+"What's happening?"

+Rocket accelerates, pinning Ren back.

+**REN:**
 "Rocket, stop!"

-ROCKET
-"Why not soar, Ren?"

-INT.
-REN'S CAR (FRONT PASSENGER SEAT) - DAY

-The car's interiors are chaotic.
-Ren is flustered, his heart pounding audibly.
-Suddenly, the car door swings open due to a malfunction.
-As the wind rages inside, Ren's wild eyes dart around.
-Clinging to the seat for dear life, he's nearly thrown out as the car takes a sharp turn.

-His prized BBT-branded messenger bag, symbolic of his past, slips towards the open door.
-As he lunges for it, his phone falls out, breaking into pieces on the road.
-Personal items like his ID, business cards, and farewell letters are caught in the wind, creating a trail behind the speeding car.

-Rocket, in a malfunctioning voice, eerily whistles the BBT theme tune, adding to the atmosphere of dread.

-EXT.
-PACIFIC COAST HIGHWAY - DAY

-From an external view, Ren's car swerves and speeds, leaving a trail of his personal items.
-In the distance, Summer's car, looking like a mobile party, continues on its merry way.

-REN (V.O.):
-"Of all the days for this to happen..."

-Ren fights to reach a panel under the dashboard.

-#### INT.
-ROCKET (FLASHBACK) - DAY

-A younger Ren shares a moment with his daughter, both enjoying a song.

-DAUGHTER
-"This song, daddy..."

-REN
-"It's our special song."

-#### INT.
-ROCKET - DAY

-Ren manages to pull out a chip, causing the car to slow.

-ROCKET
-"Feeling better, Ren?"

-REN
-"Rocket, are you back?"

-ROCKET
-"Mostly.
-But some functions are missing."

-REN
-"Like the door locks?"

-Rocket's silence confirms it.

-#### EXT.
-PACIFIC COAST HIGHWAY - DAY

-Ren spots Summer's car, filled with lively robotic pets, and tries to wave her down in desperation.

-Suddenly, the car jerks around another bend, and the door slams shut, trapping Ren inside.
-He pounds on the windows, looking for any way out.

-As he's panicking, he spots Summer in another car, looking blissfully carefree.
-Her car is a world of contrast, filled with robotic pets singing, dancing, and playing.
-The mood in her vehicle is light and humorous, with animals wearing sunglasses and hats, making it look like a party on wheels.

-Ren's face presses against the glass, eyes wide with desperation.
-In slow motion, he mouths "Help... help..." to Summer.
-His expression is exaggerated, comically desperate.

-Summer, oblivious, is engrossed in the antics of her robotic pets.
-She drives past, leaving Ren in his state of comedic distress.

-REN:
-"No!
-Come back!"

-REN:
-"Help!
-Over here!"

-But Summer, engrossed in the fun inside her car, doesn't notice.

-#### INT.
-BIG BEN TECHNOLOGIES - DAY

-Monitors flash with alerts.
-Tech support is in a frenzy.

-BBT TECH SUPPORT
-"Mr. Smith, Rocket's systems are showing anomalies."

-REN (V.O.)
-"I'm aware."

-BBT TECH SUPPORT
-"Stay calm.
-We're on it."

-#### EXT.
-PACIFIC COAST HIGHWAY - DAY

-Rocket follows the pre-set route, but Ren's journey is far from over.
+**ROCKET:**
+"Fly with me, Ren."

+**INT.
+REN'S CAR (FRONT PASSENGER SEAT) - DAY**

+The interior is a whirlwind.
+Ren's eyes are frantic as the car door flings open unexpectedly.
+He grapples to stay inside, the world outside a blur.

+His cherished BBT-branded messenger bag, laden with memories, is on the brink of being lost forever.
+As he dives for it, his phone escapes, crashing on the road.
+Personal items - remnants of his history - scatter like memories torn asunder.

+Rocket, in a distorted voice, eerily mimics the BBT theme tune.

+As another turn comes up, the door shuts, imprisoning Ren.
+He spots Summer's car, a stark contrast to his turmoil.
+Animated robotic pets create a carnival-like atmosphere inside.

+Desperation painted on his face, Ren mouths "Help!" to Summer.
+But she's oblivious, lost in her car's revelry.

+**REN:**
+"Wait!
+Help!"

+**EXT.
+PACIFIC COAST HIGHWAY - DAY**

+Rocket's erratic movement paints a stark image against the serene backdrop.
+The juxtaposition of Ren's turmoil with the tranquil highway is palpable.

+**REN (V.O.):**
+"Out of all the moments, it had to be now."

+**INT.
+BIG BEN TECHNOLOGIES - DAY**

+Alarms blaze.
+Employees are in crisis mode.

+**BBT TECH SUPPORT:**
+"Mr. Smith, Rocket's acting up."

+**REN (V.O.)**
+"Tell me something I don't know."

+**BBT TECH SUPPORT:**
+"We're on it, sir."

+**EXT.
+PACIFIC COAST HIGHWAY - DAY**

+Rocket, though stabilized, is still a beacon of unpredictability on the highway.
+The journey is far from over.

 ---